From £41,9957

 On smooth roads and motorways, the Sorento behaves in a largely composed and comfortable fashion.
 Its softer suspension set-up allows its body to rise and settle again in time with long-wave inputs and provides a welcome level of pliancy.

 But outside of these sorts of long-haul, low-stress driving environments, its approach to ride comfort isn’t always quite as assured.
-That aforementioned long-wave softness can cause it to feel heavy, spongy and poorly controlled over particularly uneven surfaces, but worse is that this then combines with a firm, leaden-feeling secondary ride over sharper edges.
+That aforementioned long-wave softness can cause it to feel heavy, spongy and poorly controlled over particularly uneven surfaces but, worse, this then combines with a firm, leaden-feeling secondary ride over sharper edges.
 Even on those balloon-like tyres, it can thump quite noisily and forcefully over expansion joints and drain covers.

-This leaves the Sorento open to inadvertently painting itself as an at times cumbersome and awkward SUV; one that doesn’t always know quite how to react when it’s taken out of its immediate comfort zone.
-And it is arguably this slightly imbalanced disposition that most starkly differentiates the Kia from the more polished, upmarket family SUVs that reside north of the £50,000 mark.
+This leaves the Sorento open to inadvertently painting itself as an at times cumbersome and awkward SUV – one that doesn’t always know quite how to react when it’s taken out of its immediate comfort zone.
+And it is arguably this slightly imbalanced disposition that most starkly differentiates the Kia from the more polished, upmarket family SUVs that reside north of £50,000.

 Assisted driving notes